 Essential Tools

-- Large (5-quart) heavy-duty pot with lid – A heavy-duty pot like my Calphalon works great for red beans and rice as well as this jambalaya.
+- Large (5-quart) heavy-duty pot with lid - A heavy-duty pot like my Calphalon works great for red beans and rice as well as this Easy Chicken and Sausage Jambalaya Recipe.

 - Sharp knife - Makes slicing sausage easier and safer.